 Amy stared heavily at the woman, who slumped back in her chair.
 Amy knew that the minister was in his office on the fourth floor.

 The minister was bored, he had nothing to do, nothing to do that was important.
-He could go and discuss with some dreary civil servant about something really unimportant and really uninteresting, but very important and interesting to the civil servant.
+He could go and discuss with some dreary civil servant about something really unimportant and really uninteresting, but very important and very interesting to the civil servant.
 The question was really: do I really want to be minister?

 In came Amy, much more interesting.
 “Hello, Minister, I'm Amy, that Amy.
 I want you to do something very important for this country.”
 The minister was all ears.
 “I'm the manager of 9gals!
 The girls want to tour the USA next month and Europe a little later.
 This is important for this country, not just the money, but the prestige.”